Updated on July 26, 2023

 - Throughout the study, you keep visiting your regular doctor for routine medical care.

-Following your consent, the clinical research staff will screen you to determine whether you meet the requirements to take part in the Clinical Trial and whether any factors could potentially disqualify you.
+Following your consent, the clinical research staff will screen you to determine whether you meet the requirements to participate in the Clinical Trial and whether any factors could disqualify you.
 Physical and cognitive tests could be used in the screening process.

 Age, disease stage, sex, genetic profile, family history, and availability of a study partner who can travel with you to subsequent appointments may all be inclusion criteria for a research study.
 Specific medical conditions or medications that might interfere with the experimental treatment may be included in the exclusion criteria.